 Preheat oven to 450°F. Place crabs in high-sided roasting pan.
 Drizzle oil over entire body and legs of crab.
 Sprinkle cracked pepper over legs.
 Cover with foil, sealing edges to pan.
 Roast for 20 minutes.

 Over very low heat, melt butter, then add garlic and scallion.
-You want to infuse the butter with the garlic, but you do not want it to burn, so keep warm over very low heat.
+You want to infuse the butter with the garlic, do not let it to burn.
+Keep warm over very low heat.

 Remove crabs from roasting pan.
 You may proceed to step 5 if you are going to let your guests dissemble their own crab.
 For a more civilized presentation, clean the crabs as follows.
-Working quickly, remove back from body cavity and clean to remove gills and fat.
-Set aside back shell.
+Working quickly, remove back from body and clean body to remove gills and viscera.
+Set body back inside shell.

 Place crab on serving plate.
 Drizzle butter mixture over legs and body cavity.
 Dress with additional cracked black pepper if desired.
 Top with back shell and serve with nutcrackers, seafood forks, and lots of napkins.